 “Rather than general AI it is the small cognitive tasks the technology is proving very good at.
 Algorithmic approaches help deliver customer satisfaction, embedding AI into the product….But without the right data even the smartest data scientist will have limited impact.
 With the internal structured data it is easier, but as you go further out to outside sources, you get a lot more unstructured data.
 So this is not something you can do overnight, to enrich the data.”

-Tensions between internal goals
+Tensions between internal team goals

 Sometimes you can have a tension between the goals the business sets for the data, and what the legacy systems will allow.
 “There can be a conflict between our willingness, and not being able to provide the structured data,” commented Anne-Sophie Grouchka, Chief Customer Officer at Allianz France.